 Premium dog food sold at the pet stores or vet clinics can meet your Ridgeback’s nutritional needs.
 It is best to buy one month’s supply so that the food remains fresh.
 Also buy from busy pet stores having their inventory constantly turned over.

-Whether you purchase a Rhodesian ridgeback puppy or adult, you can expect a loving loyal and protective pet.
+Whether you purchase a Rhodesian ridgeback puppy or an adult dog, you can expect a loving loyal and protective pet.
 Make sure you train him from his puppy years so that he becomes obedient and docile.
 We hope this brief guide helps you.